Towers Cinema: History

 The Towers Cinema was built on part of the former Grey Towers estate, a stately home which was demolished in 1931.
 During World War I, the estate had been requisitioned by the Army Council for use as a military hospital and army camp.
-Soldiers from Grey Towers set up a cinema on station lane, which later became the Queen's Theatre.
-A new Cinema, named The Towers after the old mansion house, was built on the southern boundary of the Grey Towers estate, at the west end of Hornchurch High Street.
+A new cinema, named The Towers after the old mansion house, was built on the southern boundary of the Grey Towers estate, at the west end of Hornchurch High Street.

 The cinema was commissioned by David J. James, a brewing industrialist turned cinema impresario, for his D.J.
 James Cinema Circuit.
 It was designed by Leslie Hagger Kemp (1899–1997) and Frederick Edward Tasker, of the Kemp & Tasker partnership, which designed new and renovated existing cinemas for James' independent chain.
 Opening its doors on 3 August 1935, it provided facilities including an auditorium to seat 1799 patrons; a shallow stage with dressing rooms; a café-ballroom on the first floor that could seat 200; a cosmetics saloon for use by ladies; and an ample car park.
 The ornate interior of the cinema, including the auditorium, was designed by the firm Clark & Fenn.
 The opening programme was a double-bill screening of The Phantom Light starring Binnie Hale and Vagabond Lady starring Robert Young.

 In March 1937 James sold his chain of cinemas for a considerable sum to Eastern Cinemas (GCF) Ltd which were then taken over by the Odeon chain in 1943.
 The characteristic neon ODEON signage was then applied covering the word Towers (which is cut into the fabric of the building but later restored in 2010).